 Tech for Teaching

-The keep-it-simple approach
+The keep-it-simple approach to tech-enabled teaching

 In order to deliver content to students in a consistent way, it’s a good idea to have your D2L Brightspace shell and your Google Drive set up ahead of time.
 Both options are available from the my.ryerson portal under Self Service: Courses and Organizations.